Imaginus02/Musicca-mockup/presentation/slides.md

 ---

+# Enhance your responsive experience with dedicated JS

+You should rely as best as you can on CSS to make your website responsive.
+Although you could also conditionnally display and hide elements with JS.
+There are some problems to use JS primarily for that.

+However it is good practice to enhance the functionality of your responsive design by using JS in conjunction with CSS media queries.
+See the demo n° 6 for an example of mobile responsive menu with JS.

+JS frontend frameworks (such as VueJS) will also have built-in tools to help you make your website responsive.
+However this is not within the scope of this lecture.

+---

 # Bonus : simulating slow bandwidth

 Another aspect of mobile website development, is to think of the fact that on mobile, it is